-“The Ehsaas framework includes the national strategy for the development of statistics to strengthen the quality and availability of statistics by the Pakistan Bureau.
-We would like to ensure the independence of statistics so the government has access to a credible, reliable base of evidence to support the design and evaluation of policies.”
+“The Ehsaas framework includes the national strategy for the development of statistics to strengthen the quality and availability of statistics by the Pakistan Bureau of Statistics.
+We would like to ensure the independence of statistics so the government has access to a credible and reliable base of evidence which we believe is critical to support the design and evaluation of policies.”

 H.E.
 Ghada Fathi Wali, Minister of Social Solidarity, Arab Republic of Egypt

 “We find the MPI a very useful tool for global comparison.
 It is important to compare the MPI with different countries and compare within countries.”